 Encouraging sustainable food choices at work

 Climate change and ethical issues in food production, especially animal products, are well known.
+Still for most people a big portion of meals includes meat, milk products and eggs.
 WWF challenged us to encourage employees to make more sustainable food choices at work.
-The solution needed to be low cost, simple, mobile, easy to set up and scale with minimal impact on the organization.
+The solution needed to be low cost, simple, mobile, easy to set up and scale with minimal impact on the organisation.

-Persuasion through popping colours and the jigsaw effect.
+Applying persuasion methods through popping colours and the jigsaw effect

 Facebook created one of the most famous triggers out there.
 A red icon which calls for attention, through its popping colour, but also its triggered suspense about the unknown.
 That is why we added popping colours to the challenge cards and covered the challenges, so that each day stays a surprise.
 Another nice example is the jigsaw puzzle.
 We all know the satisfying feeling of putting pieces in their right slots, especially the last piece.
 We translated this phenomenon to our concept, by creating fitting slots for each card.